94,994,452+ Carts Filled Globally

 As a full-service nicotine, e-liquid, and cannabis/hemp testing laboratory out of San Diego, California, N.N.
 Analytics provides numerous services, including vape cartridge leak and performance testing to help eliminate cartridge loss and improper formulations.
 They’ve even developed their own aerosol testing apparatuses to ensure the highest standards of results.

-At MJBizCon 2022, the Vape-Jet crew bonded with Jake over our shared love of the science behind great cannabis products.
+At MJBizCon, the Vape-Jet crew bonded with Jake over our shared love of the science behind great cannabis products.
 Together, we look forward to providing our customers with even more comprehensive support in assessing their oil and hardware for optimal performance, standardizing their formulations, minimizing end-user returns, and achieving better customer satisfaction and success.

 What Causes Vape Cartridge Failures?

 Most common vape cartridge failures are caused by improper hardware selection for that specific oil formulation, leading to poor performance within the hardware.
+For example, selecting hardware that’s not well-suited for the thicker nature of live rosin, or vice versa for less viscous distillate oils.

-How do you measure performance?
+So how do you measure performance?

 Now, let’s look at the reasons vape cartridges fail in a bit more depth.